aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <div class="english">
 For the captured soldiers

-May it be the will of our Parent in heaven that we hear good tidings, salvation and comfort and that our scattered ones be reunited from all four corners of the earth, and let us say: <em>Amen</em>.
+May it be the will of our Parent in heaven that we hear good tidings, salvation and comfort and that our scattered ones be reunited from all four corners of the earth, and let us say: Amen.
-May the Holy One be merciful to any the house of Israel who are entrapped or in captivity, wherever they be, and bring them from the narrow places to wide spaces, from darkness to light, from enslavement to redemption, speedily and in our days, and let us say: <em>Amen</em>.
+May the Holy One be merciful to any the house of Israel who are entrapped or in captivity, wherever they be, and bring them from the narrow places to wide spaces, from darkness to light, from enslavement to redemption, speedily and in our days, and let us say: Amen.
 </div>
 </td></tr>